Jon-Ervin/Forum/README.md

 Instructions:

-> Create a User within the database with usertype='admin'
+> Create a User within the database with usertype='admin'.

-> Details on Database are in forumdb.txt
+> Details on Database are in forumdb.txt.

 Notes:

-> Some pages recieving invalid inputs will simply reload
+> Some pages recieving invalid inputs will simply reload.

 > DB_PASSWORD=

+PIN POST FORUM

+> Same program but with Pin Post Feature.

+> New column added in post table ( see forumdb.txt inside PIN POST Table folder ).